 Cyberinsurance is not cheap, so be a savvy shopper.
 The prices remain all over the map, so make sure your insurance agent looks around.
-There isn't yet a good model for measuring prices, risks and how to hedge the risks - hence the crazy variation in prices - which are rising steadily, sometimes exponentially, in reaction to the many well-publicized data breaches of the past year.
+There isn't yet a good model for measuring prices, risks, and how to hedge the risks-hence the crazy variation in prices-which are rising steadily, sometimes exponentially, in reaction to the many well-publicized data breaches of the past year.

 Some companies still do not offer cyberinsurance, but there are now at least 50.
 Many have learned that there is gold in the cyberworld to be panned, particularly because almost all states have data breach notifications laws.
-As we write, forty-seven states, the District of Columbia, Guam, Puerto Rico and the Virgin Islands have enacted legislation requiring private or government entities to notify individuals of security breaches of information involving personally identifiable information.
+As of this writing, 47 states, the District of Columbia, Guam, Puerto Rico, and the Virgin Islands have enacted legislation requiring private or government entities to notify individuals of security breaches of information involving personally identifiable information.

-Insurance companies are still gathering actuarial data to help assist in setting prices, but as we are in the adolescence of cyberinsurance, pricing is volatile.
+Insurance companies are still gathering actuarial data to help assist in setting prices, but as cyberinsurance is in its adolescence, pricing is volatile.
 Thank heavens solo and small firms are on the lower end of the spectrum, but it's still costly.
-In 2015, the cost was roughly \$10,000 per \$1,000,000 of coverage.
+In 2015, the cost was roughly \$10,000 per \$1 million of coverage.

 Reuters recently reported that hacking has become such a problem that insurers are now in the process of massively increasing cyber premiums.
-Lucky you.
-Insurance companies are also raising deductibles - in some cases by incredible amounts.
-The list of exclusions is growing too - so make sure you read that list carefully.
+Insurance companies also are raising deductibles; in some cases by incredible amounts.
+The list of exclusions is growing, as well, so make sure you read that list carefully.

 To minimize risk, insurance companies are submitting self-audits to prospective cyberinsurance customers.
-They are also taking harsher measures, sending in assessors to get an onsite overview of a law firm's security risks and the premium may be based on how closely the assessors' consequent recommendations are followed.
-If you do have a self-audit form you are filling out, don't be slipshod and do be candid - your false, misleading or vague answers will certainly be used against you if you file a claim.
+They also are taking harsher measures, sending in assessors to get an onsite overview of a law firm's security risks and the premium may be based on how closely the assessors' consequent recommendations are followed.
+If you do have a self-audit form you are filling out, don't be slipshod and do be candid-your false, misleading, or vague answers will certainly be used against you if you file a claim.